Background pattern

 • phenytoin, used to treat seizures,

-• benzodiazepines, such as temazepam used to calm anxiety.
+• benzodiazepines, such as temazepam, used to calm anxiety.

-Regarding vaccines, see the previous warning section.
+Regarding vaccines, see the previous warnings section.

 Pregnancy and breastfeeding

-Tyenneshould not be used during pregnancy, unless clearly necessary.
+Tyenne must not be used during pregnancy, unless clearly necessary.
 Talk to your doctor if you are pregnant, think you may be pregnant, or plan to become pregnant.

-The available data do not suggest that this treatment has any effect on fertility.
+Available data do not suggest that this treatment has any effect on fertility.

-Driving and operating machines
+Driving and using machines

 Tyenne contains sodium